Top 38 Nuclear Energy startups

 Country: USA | Funding: $186.5M

 Standard Nuclear produces TRISO nuclear fuel (from uranium), which is independent of reactor type.
 The TRISO (TRi-structural ISOtropic) fuel concept was first developed in the 1950s.
 Poppy-seed-sized uranium particles are coated with ceramic and carbon.
 They are then packed into larger spheres.
 This fuel pellet design will be more resistant to meltdown.
-Standard Nuclear’s modular manufacturing architecture is built for flexibility, allowing us to produce diverse fuel designs on a single production line with minimal switching time and cost.
+Standard Nuclear’s modular manufacturing architecture is built for flexibility, allowing it to produce diverse fuel designs on a single production line with minimal switching time and cost.
 Many nuclear energy startups have announced they will use TRISO in their reactors.
 The company's clients include Radiant Energy and Nano Nuclear Energy.

 Last Energy